 The long awaited day had finally arrived.
 It was months in the planning.
 Everything needed to be just right.
 I spent hours searching online, for the perfect decorations, and yummy food for a couple’s bridal shower, well not a just a couples shower, but two couples showers.

 Which brings me back to that question.
-That question, that struck me so profound, that I couldn’t get it out of head.
-As I was standing in the kitchen talking to my friend, and she was saying I cant believe you did all of this, with two broken arms!
+That question, that struck me so profound, that I couldn’t get it out of my head.
+As I was standing in the kitchen talking to my friend, and she was saying I can’t believe you did all of this, with two broken arms!

 I simply replied, “ How do you stop a mom?”

-I don’t know where you are in your motherhood journey.
-I don’t know what being a mom looks like to you.
-Whether you have 10 children or you have only 1.
-But what I do know is that, Motherhood matters.
-Motherhood is the highest, and most important calling that we have in our lives as women.
-The kind of mom we are, how we shape our children’s hearts, what we believe in and what we believe about ourselves, all of those matter!
+I don’t know where you are in your motherhood journey or what that may look like for you, but I do know is that Motherhood matters.
+Motherhood is the highest and most important calling that we have in our lives as women.
+The kind of mom we are, how we shape our children’s hearts, what we believe in and what we believe about ourselves, all of that matters!